Sunday, February 16, 2025

 Please let me know if you have any questions!

-Join our Facebook group to see the meeting highlights, and while you're at it, join the PTA here!
+Don't forget to join our Facebook group to see the meeting highlights and more, and while you're at it, join the PTA here!
 Membership dues are only $6 for the whole year!

 YOUR PTA Board